combo-lab/combo/guides/controllers.md

 Sometimes we need to communicate with users during the course of an action.
 Maybe there was an error updating a schema, or maybe we just want to welcome them back to the application.
 For this, we have flash messages.

-The `Phoenix.Controller` module provides the [`put_flash/3`] to set flash messages as a key-value pair and placing them into a `@flash` assign in the connection.
+The `Combo.Controller` module provides the [`put_flash/3`] to set flash messages as a key-value pair and placing them into a `@flash` assign in the connection.
 Let's set two flash messages in our `HelloWeb.PageController` to try this out.

 To do this we modify the `home` action as follows: